 Favorite movies: Before Sunset, La La Land, (500) Days of Summer, Back to the Future, Midnight in Paris, Serendipity, Forrest Gump, Interstellar, Cinema Paradiso, The Secret Life of Walter Mitty, Steve Jobs, Brad’s Status

 Favorite musicians: Queen, Fun, Coldplay, OneRepublic, Train, Sara Bareilles, Michael Giacchino

 Favorite books: Brave New World, Cloud Atlas, Under a War Torn Sky, The Diving Bell and the Butterfly, The Art of Racing in the Rain, Steve Jobs

-Favorite TV shows: Band of Brothers, Battlestar Galactica, How I Met Your Mother, Stargate SG-1, House, Psych, Top Gear
+Favorite TV shows: Better Call Saul, Battlestar Galactica, Black Mirror, How I Met Your Mother, Stargate SG-1, House, Psych, Band of Brothers

-Favorite video games: Quantum Break, Alan Wake, The Walking Dead, Mass Effect, Star Wars: Knights of the Old Republic, X-COM: Enemy Within
+Favorite video games: Quantum Break, Alan Wake, The Walking Dead, Mass Effect, Star Wars: Knights of the Old Republic, Tomb Raider (2013)

 Countries traveled: United States, South Korea, Japan, China, Thailand, Singapore, Malaysia, Canada, France, Czech Republic, Denmark, Netherlands, Belgium, Monaco, Austria, Germany, Italy, Vatican City, Spain, Portugal, Iceland, United Kingdom, Ireland, Sweden, Russia, Finland, Estonia, Latvia, Hungary, Cuba, Mexico.